 At its core, nanocoining is a new process that covers a metal surface with 3D sub-wavelength features more than 500x faster than e-beam lithography.
 These nano-features can seamlessly cover the surface of a cylindrical drum mold that can replicate the features onto a glass or plastic panel via roll-to-roll manufacturing.
-The features create a nano-structured surface that is invisible to the eye but can manipulate light or repel water.
-This can make the surface:
+The features create a nano-structured surface that is invisible to the eye but can manipulate light or repel water, giving the surface desirable properties including:

 Increased optical transmission